zaiisao/Documentation/en/Audio Broadcast/in-call_quality_apple.md

 When the state of **remote** audio stream changes, the SDK triggers the `remoteAudioStateChangedOfUid` callback to report the current state and the reason for the state change.

-> - In the communication profile, this callback reports to you the audio stream state information of all the remote users (excluding yours) in the channel once every two seconds.
+> - In the <code>Communication</code> profile, this callback reports to you the audio stream state information of all the remote users (excluding yours) in the channel once every two seconds.
 > - In the `LiveBroadcasting` profile, if you are the host, this callback reports to you the audio stream state information of all the remote hosts(excluding yours) in the channel once every two seconds; if you are the audience, this callback reports to you the audio stream state information of all the remote hosts in the channel once every two seconds.
 ## Video quality report